-For the year ended June 30, 2011, the TJPA received \$187,888,211 in capital contributions.
-Of the total amount contributed, \$53,186,468 is the value of TJPA's acceptance of the transfer of nine parcels from the State of California scheduled to be retained by the TJPA.
-The remaining fiscal year 2011 capital contributions of \$134,701,743 were expended on the Transbay Transit Center Program, which includes a new Transit Center building, new bus storage facility, bus ramps, and a 1.3 mile extension of rail lines from the existing Caltrain station at Fourth and Townsend streets to the Transit Center.
-At June 30, 2011, the TJPA had capital project contract commitments of \$313,630,039 for construction, design, engineering, planning and administrative costs.
+For the year ended June 30, 2012, the TJPA received \$145,547,450 in capital contributions and expended the full amount on the Transbay Transit Center Program, which includes a new Transit Center building, new bus storage facility, bus ramps, and a 1.3 mile extension of rail lines from the existing Caltrain station at Fourth and Townsend streets to the Transit Center.
+At June 30, 2012, the TJPA had capital project contract commitments of \$254,664,149 for construction, design, engineering, planning and administrative costs.
 Additional information on the TJPA's capital assets can be found in Note 4 to the financial statements.